gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 ```

 !!!info
-This guide only covers the `RootLayout` and `RootErrorBoundary` components but the same goes for other shell assets such as an `AuthenticationBoundary` component.
+This guide only covers the `RootLayout`, `RootErrorBoundary` and `ModuleErrorBoundary` components but the same goes for other shell assets such as an `AuthenticationBoundary` component.
 !!!

 ## Update the host application